svilkata/redis/README.md

 `127.0.0.1:6379> ping -> PONG`
 `127.0.0.1:6379> set Pesho 5 -> OK`
 `127.0.0.1:6379> get Pesho -> "5"`
+- you can stop the container but keep the existing data with **docker-compose down**
-- you can stop the container with **docker-compose down --volumes**
+- you can stop the container and erase data entered so far with **docker-compose down --volumes**

 ### II.
 When on sharedlibrary dir, Run `gradle clean build` so that we install the sharedlibrary library jar file - **sharedlibrary-1.0-SNAPSHOT.jar**